Doctor Martin Owens BA MSc PhD

 Drekolias, T. (2021).
 Perceived environmental uncertainty and network development: the case of Greek SMEs.
 (Doctoral thesis).
 Supervised by Owens, M., Johnston, A., & Wang, C. http://doi.org/10.7190/shu-thesis-00384

 I have 15 years experience of supervising doctoral students in the area of international business and inter-firm co-operation.
 I have also examined doctoral students both internally and externally.
 I have supervised three students to completion and currently supervising three students.
 See below:

 Mr Abiola Adebayo (with Dr Fariba Darabi and Dr Imtiaz Mostafiz), Exploring the SME management of institutional voids in emerging markets

 Mrs Linda Olubajo (with Dr Andrew Johnson and Professor Paul Dimitri), Value and dynamics of inter-personal relationships in University-Industry collaborations.

-Ms Caroline Fusi (supervising with Dr Diana Sharpe).
-The emergence of co-opetition in the fashion sector.
+Ms Caroline Fusi (with Dr Diana Sharpe), Informal institutions and the emergence of co-opetition in the fashion sector.

-Mr Theo Drekolias (supervising with Dr Andrew Johnson and Professor C. Wang).
+Mr Theo Drekolias (with Dr Andrew Johnson and Professor C. Wang).
 SME networking and environmental uncertainty: an empirical investigation in the Greek SME sector

 Mr Salah Alawadhi (2013), “The role of institutional systems and government policy in securing foreign direct investment in Kuwait”, University of Bradford.

-Dr Nuradeen Nuru (2013-2017).
-“The role of institutions in the process of international entrepreneurship: an emerging market perspective”, University of Bradford.
+Dr Nuraddeen Nuru (2017), "The entrepreneurial process of emerging market entrepreneurship to developed markets: an institutional theory perspective", University of Bradford.